owen233666/Fowl-Play/README.md

 ## Important Information

 This mod currently **does not have a dedicated Forge version**.
-If you would like to play it on Forge / NeoForged, **I have provided a Sinytra Connector compatible version**.
+If you would like to play it on Forge / NeoForge, **I have provided a Sinytra Connector compatible version**.
 Do keep in mind that **_Fowl Play_** being loaded with Connector can cause crashes with some mods, so this is not a guaranteed solution.

 <details>
 <summary>I have problems with Sinytra Connector!</summary>

-**To use Sinytra connector, you must download the version labelled under Forge / NeoForged, or download older versions from my [GitHub](https://github.com/aqariio/Fowl-Play/releases)**.
-This is because the normal release will crash when loaded using Sinytra.
+To use Sinytra connector, you must **download the version labelled under Forge / NeoForge**, or download older versions from my [GitHub](https://github.com/aqariio/Fowl-Play/releases).
+This is because the **normal release will crash** when loaded using Sinytra.

 **If you are using the 1.21 version of the mod with Sinytra connector**, mobs will no longer be able to move in water. **To fix this, you will need https://github.com/unilock/sinytra1343**. ([Link to releases page](https://github.com/unilock/sinytra1343/releases))